 All the properties including buildings plant and machinery and stocks have beenadequately insured.

-15. DIRECTORS AND KEY MANAGERIAL PERSONNEL:
+17. DIRECTORS AND KEY MANAGERIAL PERSONNEL

-Necessary information for the re-appointment of Mr. Nusli N. Wadia has been included inthe notice convening the ensuing AGM and requisite details have beenprovided in the explanatory statement of the notice.
-Your directors recommend his re-appointment.
+Necessary resolutions for the appointment/ re-appointment of the aforesaid Directorshave been included in the Notice convening the ensuing AGM and requisite details have beenprovided in the explanatory statement of the Notice.
+The Board recommends theirappointments / re-appointment.

-All the Independent Directors have given a declaration under subsection (7) of section149 of the Companies Act 2013 ("the Act") that they meet the criteria ofindependence as laid down under Section 149(6) of the Act and Regulation 26(3) of SEBI (LODR)Regulations 2015.
+All the Independent Directors have given a declaration that they meet the criteria ofindependence as laid down under Section 149 of the Act and affirmed compliance with WadiaCode of Ethics and Business Principles as required under Regulation 26(3) of SEBI (LODR)Regulations 2015.

-Eight Board Meetings were duly convened and held during the year and the details ofboard/committee meetings held are provided in the Corporate Governance Report.
-The gapbetween meetings was within the period prescribed under the Companies Act 2013.
+Five Board Meetings were duly convened and held during the year and the details ofBoard/Committee meetings held are provided in the Corporate Governance Report.
+The gapbetween meetings was within the period prescribed under the Companies Act 2013 andListing Regulations 2015.

-Pursuant to the provisions of the Companies Act 2013 and revised Clause 49 of theListing Agreement and Regulation 17(10) of SEBI (LODR) Regulations 2015 the Board has carried out an annual performance evaluation of its own performance and that of itsstatutory committees viz.
-Audit Committee StakeholderRelationship Committee Nomination and Remuneration Committee and Corporate SocialResponsibility Committee and that of theindividual directors The manner in which theevaluation has been carried out has been explained in the Corporate Governance Report.
+Pursuant to the provisions of the Companies Act 2013 and Regulation 17 of ListingRegulations 2015 the Board has carried out an annual performance evaluation of its ownperformance and that of its statutory committees viz.
+Audit Committee StakeholderRelationship Committee Nomination and Remuneration Committee and Corporate SocialResponsibility Committee and that of the individual Directors.
+The manner in which theevaluation has been carried out has been explained in the Corporate Governance Report.

 Nomination and Remuneration Policy

-The Board has adopted on recommendation of the Nomination & RemunerationCommittee a policy for selection and appointment of Directors Senior Management andtheir remuneration.
-A brief detail of the policy is given in the Corporate Governance Report andalso posted on the website of the Company (weblink http://teknowits.com/bombaydyeing/Corporategov.aspx).
+The Board has adopted on recommendation ofthe Nomination and Remuneration Committee apolicy for selection and appointment of Directors Senior Management and theirremuneration.
+A brief detail of the policy is given in the Corporate Governance Report andalso posted on the website of the Company: http://www .bombaydyeing.com/pdfs/corporate/corporatepdf09.pdf

-16. DIRECTORS' RESPONSIBILITY STATEMENT:
+18. DIRECTORS' RESPONSIBILITY STATEMENT

 Pursuant to Section 134(5) of the Companies Act 2013 the Board of Directors to thebest of their knowledge and ability confirm that: